pkeilbach/htwg-practical-nlp/docs/lectures/logistic_regression.md

 !!! info

-    In the assignment, we will conduct a **sentiment analysis on tweets using logistic regression**, and try to predict whether a tweet has an overall positive or negative meaning.
+    In the assignment, we will conduct a **sentiment analysis on tweets using logistic regression**, and try to predict whether a tweet has an overall **positive or negative meaning**.

 ## Supervised Learning

-In **supervised learning**, the goal is to learn a function that maps an input to an output based on example input-output pairs.
+In **supervised learning**, the goal is to **learn a function**, i.e. the parameters of a function, that **maps an input to an output** based on example input-output pairs.

-When working with text data, we need to make sure to apply the required preprocessing steps in order to extract the required features from the text data.
+When working with **text data**, we need to make sure to apply the required **preprocessing** steps in order to extract the required features from the text data.

 ![Supervised learning overview](../img/supervised-learning-overview.drawio.svg)